Brixmor Property Group Inc. research snapshot

 Management

 Brixmor is internally managed.
 CEO Brian Finnegan joined the company in 2004, CFO Steven Gallagher in 2017, and CIO Mark Horgan in 2016.
-The team is pursuing a clustering strategy and has used acquisitions, dispositions, reinvestment, debt, and OP units to shape the portfolio.
+The team is executing a clustering strategy with acquisitions, dispositions, reinvestment, debt, and OP units, and it raised 2026 guidance after a strong first half.
 The key test is disciplined capital allocation through the next refinancing cycle.

 Industry trend